 I have previously looked at how machine learning and artificial intelligence affect SEO in this Drum Network post, and how algorithms deliver personalised results based on the behaviour of the user, meaning it will favour certain results based on location, device, online activity and more.
 So even if you are doing everything right, you may still not be reaching your target demographic.

-It’s hard to justify the importance of SEO with all these obstacles obstructing it’s performance, but it is still just as important as before, except the way in which supports your business may change.
-As it may not be so much about ranking for high volume keyword, and more about aiding the informational.
+It’s hard to justify the importance of SEO with all these obstacles obstructing it’s performance, but it is still just as important as before, except the way in which it supports your business may change, as it may not be so much about ranking for high volume keyword, but aiding the informational.

 The quality of your sites’ content should always be a priority, as any user that does not find the answer to their query will simply look elsewhere.
-By understanding your user, you can still ensure you get organic traffic from informational-intent searches.
+By understanding your user and providing them with as much relevant information as possible, you can still ensure you get organic traffic from informational-intent searches.

 A site that is easy to understand and navigate will always be preferred over the one which is keyword optimised.
 There is no point in having all the amazing content the user desires and not building a clear path to find it.
 Silo content into logical chunks which would address as many of the users concerns as possible, and don’t be too reliant on the user contacting you for the information they need.